shreeyamane/Stock-Price-Predictor/README.md

 RELIANCE	RELIANCE INDUSTRIES LIMITED
 INFY	INFOSYS TECHNOLOGIES LIMITED
 Example Usage
-Enter the company name: RELIANCE.
+Enter the company name: RELIANCE INDUSTRIES LIMITED

-Enter the future date: 2025-05-01.
+Enter the future date: 2026-01-01.

 The predicted stock price for RELIANCE on the given date will be displayed along with a graph showing the historical prices and the predicted price.

-Contributing
-If you'd like to contribute to this project, feel free to fork the repository, make changes, and submit a pull request.
-Please ensure that your code adheres to the style guidelines and is thoroughly tested.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgements
 yfinance for fetching the stock data.